We spent 2 days in a design workshop complete with post-it's and whiteboards.

 Gathering Research and Data

-Before our design workshop, the project team gathered customer and staff research to inform decisions.
+Before our design workshop, the project team gathered customer and staff research.
 This helped us understand the different pain points and important considerations of customers and staff.
-Our main research tool was a survey completed by ~350 customers.
-This informed the service design blueprint, with plans to run further face-to-face customer interviews as the project progresses into solution design.
+We also ran a qualitative survey completed by ~350 customers, with plans to run further face-to-face customer interviews as the project progressed into solution design.

 Identifying System and Technology Considerations